davibc90/cloudwalk_agents_swarm_challenge/README.md

      }
      ```

-   - Body for human intervention response:
+   - Request body for human intervention response:
      ```json
      {
        "message": "requested message when human intervention was triggered",